BUZZ-U.S. STOCKS ON THE MOVE-Boeing, Bed Bath & Beyond, Apple, eBay

 U.S. stocks hit record highs on Thursday as Middle East tensions eased, optimism about a U.S.-China trade deal firmed and several brokerages boosted price targets on high-profile companies. .N

-** Boeing Co BA.N: up 2.3% BUZZ-Ukrainian flight struck by anti-aircraft missile says report, Boeing shares rise ** Bed Bath & Beyond Inc BBBY.O: down 19.4% BUZZ-Plunges on pulling forecast after 'unsatisfactory' quarter BUZZ-Slips after dismal quarter; new CEO has long way to go ** Snap Inc SNAP.N: up 7.3% BUZZ-Jefferies sees accelerating user growth in international market, upgrades to 'buy' ** Baidu Inc BIDU.O: up 3.2% BUZZ-Jefferies raises PT on growth in online video platform ** Apple Inc AAPL.O: up 2.2% BUZZ- Up on PT hike, rise in iPhone sales in China ** Kohl's Corp KSS.N, down 9.1% BUZZ-Retail stocks drop on bleak holiday sales from Kohl's, J.C.
-Penney ** eBay Inc EBAY.O: down 1.4% BUZZ-Jefferies says eBay's marketplace not keeping up; shares dip ** Kura Sushi USA Inc KRUS.O: down 14.2% BUZZ-Falls after bigger loss ** Tufin Software Technologies Ltd TUFN.N: down 23.3% BUZZ-Slides as brokerages lower PT on Q4 revenue forecast cut ** Nabriva Therapeutics PLC NBRV.O: up 5.6% BUZZ-Rises after FDA accepts resubmitted antibiotic application ** TriplePoint Venture Growth BDC Corp TPVG.N: down 2.9% BUZZ-TriplePoint Venture slides on stock offering ** Applied Genetic Technologies Corp AGTC.O: up 74.5% BUZZ-Jumps on positive data from eye disorder study ** AZZ Inc AZZ.N: up 4.9% BUZZ-Set for a 6-month high on Q3 results beat ** Regenxbio Inc RGNX.O: up 5.2% BUZZ-Up as FDA lifts partial clinical hold on eye treatment's trial ** Amag Pharmaceuticals Inc AMAG.O: down 4.3% BUZZ-Falls as 2020 sales forecast below estimates, CEO to exit ** Eltek Ltd ELTK.O: up 5.7% BUZZ-Jumps as it receives additional order for up to $1.4 mln ** Ross Stores Inc ROST.O: up 2.3% BUZZ-Analysts see market share gains for co in 2020 ** Infinity Pharmaceuticals Inc INFI.O: up 10.3% BUZZ-Rises after raising $20 mln from BVF Partners ** VBI Vaccines Inc VBIV.O: up 8.8% BUZZ-Soars as hep-B vaccine meets main goal in late-stage study ** McCormick & Co Inc MKC.N: down 3.5% BUZZ-Falls after UBS says sell ** Acuity Brands Inc AYI.N: down 10.9% BUZZ-Falls after quarterly sales miss on weak demand ** Mirati Therapeutics Inc MRTX.O: down 9.6% BUZZ-Drops on planned $250 mln stock offering
+** Boeing Co BA.N: up 1.7% BUZZ-Ukrainian flight most likely struck by anti-aircraft missile, Boeing shares rise ** Bed Bath & Beyond Inc BBBY.O: down 18.7% BUZZ-Plunges on pulling forecast after 'unsatisfactory' quarter BUZZ-Slips after dismal quarter; new CEO has long way to go ** Snap Inc SNAP.N: up 4.7% BUZZ-Jefferies sees accelerating user growth in international market, upgrades to 'buy' ** Baidu Inc BIDU.O: up 2.4% BUZZ-Jefferies raises PT on growth in online video platform ** Apple Inc AAPL.O: up 2.0% BUZZ-Up on PT hike, rise in iPhone sales in China ** eBay Inc EBAY.O: down 1.5% BUZZ-Jefferies says eBay's marketplace not keeping up; shares dip ** Kura Sushi USA Inc KRUS.O: down 12.1% BUZZ-Falls after bigger loss ** Tufin Software Technologies Ltd TUFN.N: down 23.3% BUZZ-Slides as brokerages lower PT on Q4 revenue forecast cut ** Nabriva Therapeutics PLC NBRV.O: up 5.7% BUZZ-Rises after FDA accepts resubmitted antibiotic application ** TriplePoint Venture Growth BDC Corp TPVG.N: down 2.9% BUZZ-TriplePoint Venture slides on stock offering ** Innate Pharma SA IPHA.O: down 10.3% BUZZ-Drops after FDA places cancer drug trial on partial hold ** Applied Genetic Technologies Corp AGTC.O: up 94.5% BUZZ-Jumps on positive data from eye disorder study ** AZZ Inc AZZ.N: up 4.2% BUZZ-Set for a 6-month high on Q3 results beat ** Regenxbio Inc RGNX.O: up 4.1% BUZZ-Up as FDA lifts partial clinical hold on eye treatment's trial ** Amag Pharmaceuticals Inc AMAG.O: down 4.5% BUZZ-Falls as 2020 sales forecast below estimates, CEO to exit ** Eltek Ltd ELTK.O: up 6.8% BUZZ-Jumps as it receives additional order for up to $1.4 mln ** Ross Stores Inc ROST.O: up 2.1% BUZZ-Analysts see market share gains for co in 2020 ** Infinity Pharmaceuticals Inc INFI.O: up 11.2% BUZZ-Rises after raising $20 mln from BVF Partners ** VBI Vaccines Inc VBIV.O: up 3.7% BUZZ-Soars as hep-B vaccine meets main goal in late-stage study ** McCormick & Co Inc MKC.N: down 3.0% BUZZ-Falls after UBS says sell ** Acuity Brands Inc AYI.N: down 12.7% BUZZ-Falls after quarterly sales miss on weak demand ** Mirati Therapeutics Inc MRTX.O: down 8.5% BUZZ-Drops on planned $250 mln stock offering ** Kohl's Corp KSS.N: down 8.6% BUZZ-Retail stocks drop on bleak holiday sales from Kohl's, J.C.
+Penney ** Luckin Coffee Inc LK.O: up 12.5% BUZZ-Luckin Coffee coming to a boil ahead of capital raise ** Tesla Inc TSLA.O: down 1.2% BUZZ-Bullishness in Tesla options shifts to lower gear but still near extreme ** Costco Wholesale Corp COST.O: up 1.5% BUZZ-Climbs over 6-week peak on upbeat December sales

 The 11 major S&P 500 sectors: